 The main course was a seafood dish with a spicy broth and seafood so fresh it still had the shells.
-Seafood we had witnessed the buying of at the markets, which added to the excitement of being able to eat the ingredients from our market trip.
+This was the seafood purchased from the markets that morning, which added to the excitement of being able to eat the ingredients from our market trip.
 It was delicious!

-And yes, our family cook was also allowed to sit down between courses and enjoy the food, as were all the other cooking lesson participants, before getting on with the final course.
+And yes, our family cook was also allowed to sit down between courses and enjoy the food too, before getting on with the next course.

-The final course was a dessert, however as time was getting away on them, Chef made this course as a demonstration only, instead of having everyone join in.
+The final course was a dessert, however as time was getting away on them, Chef made this course as a demonstration only.
 We still got to sample the final product, although I forgot to get a picture of the dessert.

-Lily loved the food we ate in Vietnam, but she’s a massive fan of rice too, so the fact that there was rice or noodles with most meals kept her very happy.
-Otherwise, she was mostly happy to sit and play at the table while her daddy participated in his Vietnamese cooking lesson.
+Our toddler loved the food we ate in Vietnam, but she’s a massive fan of rice too.
+The fact that there was rice or noodles with most meals kept her very happy.
+Otherwise, she was mostly content to sit and play at the table while her daddy participated in his Vietnamese cooking lesson.
 Hopefully next time we both get the chance to join in though.

 But at least there were some amazing pool and sea views behind us to enjoy while we waited to be served our three course lunch.
 Such a life!